-Because Hawaii is strategically located halfway between the U.S. West Coast and Japan, the Army and Navy set up several military bases at the start of the 20th Century.
+Since Hawaii is located halfway between the U.S. West Coast and Japan, the Army and Navy set up several military bases at the start of the 20th Century.
 Naval Station Pearl Harbor, now known as Joint Base Pearl Harbor-Hickam, began as a Navy coaling station and anchorage in 1899.

 To protect Pearl Harbor and the ships berthed there, the Army built various forts and air bases, including Schofield Barracks, Ft.
 Shafter, and Wheeler and Hickam Fields.
 These bases were also built with construction materials which included asbestos.

-The pervasive presence of asbestos in the state can be summed up by one statistic.
-According to the Honolulu Star Bulletin, in Pearl Harbor-Hickam alone, over 10,000 workers at the Naval Shipyard have been exposed to asbestos since the Second World War.
+The pervasive presence of asbestos in the state’s military installations can be summed up by one statistic: According to the Honolulu Star-Bulletin, in Pearl Harbor-Hickam alone, over 10,000 workers at the Naval Shipyard have been exposed to asbestos since the Second World War.

-The ATSDR report informs former workers and residents of nearby neighborhoods that they may have been exposed to dangerous levels of exposure during Vermiculite of Hawaii’s 30-year-long operational existence.
+The ATSDR report informs former workers and residents of nearby neighborhoods that they may have been exposed to asbestos during Hawaii’s 30-year-long operational existence.